- Is the Honors Program the same as high school AP classes?

 - Registering a day early with priority registration

-- Working individually with faculty to present their work at professional conferences
+- Working individually with faculty to present your work at professional conferences

 - Attending many off-campus social events